tomxp411/RunCPM/readme.md

 # RunCPM - Z80 CP/M 2.2 emulator

+## Updates

+This fork of RunCPM is changed from the original.
+I am in the process of adding a serial port console, to allow the system to be operated remotely via a serial port or network modem.
+See **Serial console support** below for more information.

+## About

 RunCPM is an application which can execute vintage CP/M 8 bits programs on many modern platforms, like Windows, Mac OS X, Linux, FreeBSD, MS-DOS, Arduino DUE and variants, like the Teensy or ESP32.
 It can be built both on 32 and 64 bits host environments and should be easily portable to other platforms.<br>
 RunCPM is fully written in C and in a modular way, so porting to other platforms should be only a matter of writing an abstraction layer file for it.
 No modification to the main code modules should be necessary.